microsoft/vsts-tomcat/README.md

 $ gulp test
 ```

-Package:
+Package (vsix will be generated at _build/package):
 ```bash
 $ gulp package
 ```
-vsix will be generated at _build/package